 Each trolley tour has 15 designated stops along the route, all which are conveniently located near historical points of interest, museums, parks, restaurants and shopping spots.
 Old Town Trolley Tours® trolleys run on a 20-minute schedule, meaning there’s a new trolley by each stop approximately every 20 minutes, which is more frequent than any other trolley company.

 Looking for a trolley tour with a twist?
-While Old Town Trolley Tours® is well known for their traditional trolley tour of Savannah, they also offer the Paula Deen Tour and the Ghosts and Gravestones Night Tour.
+While Old Town Trolley Tours® is well known for their traditional trolley tour of Savannah, they also offer a spooky Ghosts and Gravestones Night Tour.